 The Seasons of Da Nang: How Weather Shapes the City

-Choosing the Right Season in Da Nang
+Understanding the Seasons in Da Nang

 Da Nang has a tropical monsoon climate with two main seasons, a dry season from January to August and a wetter monsoon season from September to December.
 Understanding these seasonal patterns makes it easier to decide when to visit, especially if time outdoors or along the coast is central to your stay.